MIRI Medium Resolution Spectroscopy

 Slice width (arcsec)

 |Pixel size (arcsec)|

-The four channels of the MRS each cover an overlapping but distinct region of the JWST focal plane (see details on the MRS field of view, coordinate systems, and pointing origin).
-The spatial point spread function (PSF) seen by the imager slicers is undersampled by design, as is the spectral line spread function (LSF) sampled by the detector pixels.
-Full sampling in both spatial and spectral dimensions therefore requires that objects be observed in at least two (and ideally four) dither positions that include an offset in both the along-slice and across-slice directions.
-Assuming that such dithered observations are obtained, the MRS is nearly diffraction limited longward of 8 μm (see MIRI MRS Dithering, Figure 1).
+The spatial point spread function (PSF) seen by the MRS imager slicers and detector pixels is undersampled by design, as is the spectral line spread function (LSF).
+Optimal sampling in both spatial and spectral dimensions therefore requires that objects be observed in at least 2 (and ideally 4) dither positions that include a half-integer offset in both the along-slice and across-slice directions.
+Assuming that such dithered observations are obtained, MRS data products are nearly diffraction limited longward of 8 μm (see MIRI MRS Dithering, Figure 1).

 A variety of different dither patterns are offered that optimize observations for a variety of different considerations:

 - Point source or extended source observations (prioritizing PSF separation between successive exposures, or large common field across all exposures)